otrosien/tempest/README.md

 Notes:

-Indexes that do not match any group are placed in a default group.
+* Indexes that do not match any group are placed in a default group.

-If a group contains no model indexes then no shard size estimation is done.
+* If a group contains no model indexes then no shard size estimation is done.

-This feature can be disabled by setting the model age to 0
+* This feature can be disabled by setting the model age to 0 but be aware that this may cause many unassigned shards to be allocated on the most under utilized node.

 ## Balance Status